-Habitat and History
+Habitat and History of Lovebirds

 All of the lovebird species that we have found call the continent of Africa their home.
 Lovebirds tend to live in small flocks in the wild.
 They are all part of the Agapornis family and are closely related.

 There are only three lovebird species that are commonly kept in captivity.
 These include the Rosy-Faced Lovebird, Fischer’s Lovebird, and the Black Masked Lovebirds.
 Many lovebird species have two or more common names, making it easier to refer to them by their scientific names in general conversation.